One of the outcomes of industrialisation and globalisation is that we tend to be sheltered from the impact of success and failure on the land.

 At both our services, we will have a special update on SRE (Specialised Religious Education) and the need in 2017.

 During our service, we’ll have our weekly question and answer time, and our Senior Minister Jodie will be answering these questions:

-Our 8am Sunday service will be Holy Communion First Order AAPB.
+Our 8am Sunday service will be a Holy Communion Second Order AAPB service.

 If you can’t make it in person, you’re welcome to jump online to watch the service (with the same sermon and many other items) at www.oakflats.tv.